 Regenerative medicine is a type of care that uses tissue engineering and molecular biology to assist the body’s own repair mechanisms to help heal itself to restore function.

-PRP is used at Western Carolina Animal Pain Clinic for the prevention and treatment of osteoarthritis and in ligament injuries for pets that are not candidates for surgery.
+PRP is used at Smoky Mountain Integrative Veterinary Clinic for the prevention and treatment of osteoarthritis and in ligament injuries for pets that are not candidates for surgery.
 They can also be used to help fractures to heal.
 PRP can be used in acute or chronic conditions.

 Simply put, a blood sample is drawn from the pet that needs therapy.
 It is then processed by centrifuging the sample to separate the growth factor rich platelets.
 Once the platelets are harvested, a reagent is applied to the sample to get the platelets to release their growth factors.
 The PRP sample is then injected back into the pet under a local anesthetic and/or a light sedative.
 The process is well tolerated by pets.